 Major Performing Medium.
-Eight semester hours of MUP 111 and eight semester hours of MUP 311 to obtain a proficiency level necessary to meet the graduation recital requirement.
-MUP 495 completes the requirement.
+Eight semester hours of MUP 111 Studio Instruction and eight semester hours of MUP 311 Studio Instruction are required to obtain a proficiency level necessary to meet the graduation recital requirement.
+MUP 495 Solo Performance completes the requirement.

 Ensemble.
-Eight different semesters of participation, four of which must be at ASU.
+Eight different semesters of participation in an ensemble are required, four of which must be at ASU.
 For wind and percussion players, two of the four ASU semesters must be in marching band.
-String players must have a minimum of six semesters of MUP 345.
-Wind and percussion players must have a minimum of six semesters of MUP 361.
+String players must have a minimum of six semesters of MUP 345 Symphony Orchestra.
+Wind and percussion players must have a minimum of six semesters of MUP 361 Marching and Concert Bands.